-Stacey, Chief Administrator and Volunteer Coordinator, came to afO with a degree in Accounting from Huntington University.
+Stacey, Executive Director and Volunteer Coordinator, came to afO with a degree in Accounting from Huntington University.
 While bookkeeping tasks have always been a part of her responsibilities, she has found joy in doing all kinds of different things including graphic design and building a thriving and energetic volunteer team.
 She has also appeared in six Home Stage Productions: Emma (Mrs. Weston), An O. Henry Christmas (Fran), The Beams Are Creaking(Sabine), Prisoner of Joy (Syntyche), 1984 (Julia) and Jane Eyre (Bertha Mason).
 She has an interest in directing and puts her passion for reading to good use as a member of afO’s script review team.
 Stacey is married to Brent and has two children, Rachael and Jonathan, who have both been involved in afO’s Young Playwright Festival.

 One of the founding members of afO, Lauren, who has a B.S. in Mass Communication from Boston University, has worn nearly every conceivable hat with the company over the past 20 years: actress, playwright, musician, composer/lyricist, designer, stage hand…even costumer – once!
 Since 2007, she has been the Artistic Director for our Home Stage Productions, and finds it is her favorite hat of all.
 Lauren is also a private piano teacher with over 20 years’ experience.
 Lauren and husband, Dennis (another founding member), have two grown sons and one adorable granddaughter.